 News

-The WHO GCM/NCD Year-in-Review 2025: Collaboration and joint action on NCDs from Kigali to Kuwait
+The WHO GCM/NCD Year-in-Review 2025: Partnerships and Actions on NCDs

-At the first dialogue on business and public health convergence, deans, directors and senior faculty of business and public health schools met with business leaders and global health experts to explore research, teaching and leadership that can transform the economic, commercial, environmental and social determinants of noncommunicable diseases (NCDs).
+At the first WHO dialogue on business and public health convergence, deans, directors and senior faculty of business and public health schools met with business leaders and global health experts to examine how research, education and leadership that can transform the economic, commercial, environmental and social determinants of noncommunicable diseases (NCDs).

 April: Second General Meeting of the GCM/NCD

-In late April, Second General Meeting of the Global Coordination Mechanism on NCDs (GCM/NCD) convened Civil Society Actors and partners to put forward recommendations on accelerating multisectoral and multistakeholder responses to NCDs and mental health conditions.
+In late April, the Second General Meeting of the Global Coordination Mechanism on NCDs (GCM/NCD) convened Member States, civil society actors and partners to put forward recommendations on accelerating multisectoral and multistakeholder responses to NCDs and mental health conditions.
 More than 300 participants from over 50 countries were part of the meeting, which marked one of several major milestones on the road to 2025 and the Fourth High-level Meeting of the United Nations General Assembly on NCDs (HLM4).

 July: BMJ-series: Lived Experience as Expertise